 “So, the present Government’s reliance on MMT is like getting a demon to work for it.
 If it does not play the game within limits, the demon will turn back and swallow it.

 “This should be properly understood by the present Government’s top policymakers who advocate printing of money to pay for Government spending.”

-Modern Monetary Theory, is a collection of Mercantilist ideas of involving deficit spending and/or printing with state backing, that tends turn up like a bad penny whenever there is an economic downturn and printing may not have immediate discernible consequences.
+Modern Monetary Theory is a collection of Mercantilist ideas of involving deficit spending and/or printing with state backing.

 In the UK, John Law, anti-bullionists, the banking school, Keynesians, and with the emergence of the United States, Alexander Hamilton, the Greenback movement and later neo-Keynesians, have peddled similar ideas, critics say.

 Adam Smith himself has flirted with a milder version, ( an early real bills doctrine), all of which involve some form of un-anchored monetary policy.

 Sri Lanka has printed around 650 billion rupees and made two reserve ratio cuts, releasing further liquidity in 2020.
 About 260 billion rupees in excess liquidity remained at year-end indicating reserve losses in excess of two billion US dollars.